Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 - Restart your device

 iOS 26.2 includes patches for both CVE-2025-43529 and CVE-2025-14174.
-This is the only way to protect iPhone 11 and newer devices.
+This patch fixes the vulnerabilities and prevents exploitation.
+This is the only way to protect iPhone 11 and newer devices. iPadOS 26.2 and macOS 15.2 also include these critical security patches.

 iPhone XS, XS Max, XR: Install iOS 18.7.3